Girl Fight (film): Plot

 Haley's parents receive the footage of the brutal beating, now stored in a USB flash drive, from Marylou.
 After viewing it, Melissa and Ray decide to take serious action against the girls, by alerting authorities.
 Infuriated that Marylou had given Haley's parents the footage, Alexa flees and goes to Kristin's house.
-However, her house is traced by police, who arrive and arrest them, along with Taylor and the two other girls that took part in the beating, Becca and Lauren, and are charged with kidnapping and battery, and are later released on bail.
+However, her house is traced by police, who arrive and arrest them, along with Taylor and the two other girls that took part in the beating, Becca Lawrence and Lauren Kramer, and are charged with kidnapping and battery, and are later released on bail.
 Alexa, who had conspired in the beating, is regarded by the media and police as the ringleader.
-At high school, students cheer the girls for what they did.
-However, Becca, disturbed after watching the video herself, regrets what she did and discontinue her relationship with the girls.
+At school, students praise the girls for what they did.
+However, Becca, disturbed after watching the video herself, regrets what she did and discontinues her relationship with the girls.
 While the kids at school think the girls are "cool", people from around the country have seen the video, causing nationwide public outrage.

 While using a restroom, a visibly enraged Alexa confronts and reprimands Haley, but the feud is broken up by Melissa, who is then confronted by Marylou, claiming that Alexa and her friends are each facing a life sentence.
 Haley thinks that those punishments should be reduced.
 Although her mother agrees to recommend this, they disagree on the plea bargain the girls' lawyers had arranged, knowing that lighter sentences are the appropriate punishment for the girls.
 The girls responsible for the attack are tried and eventually convicted: Alexa receives three years' probation, 100 hours of community service, and an order to pay Haley $1,700 in restitution, Kristin receives 15 days' imprisonment and is placed on three years' probation, Becca, Taylor, and Lauren each get one year's probation, with Lauren also being ordered to pay Haley an additional $2,000 in restitution.
 In addition to the above sentencing, all five of the girls are restricted from any social network sites for the full term of their probation.
 The film ends with Haley and Melissa, now feeling more relaxed with the girls' convictions, walking out of the courthouse and in front of the press who are about to interview them.